Influential Woman · Venture Capital

 05What values are most important to you in your work and personal life?

 One of the values that matters most to me, both professionally and personally, is respect.
-I strongly believe people should never be valued based solely on their title, education level, or position within an organization.
-Every individual contributes to the success of a company, from the executive leadership team to the employees working behind the scenes to keep operations moving forward.
-Throughout my career, I’ve always tried to treat everyone with the same level of kindness, professionalism, and respect because I understand what it feels like to want to be seen, valued, and heard.
-The people doing the day-to-day work, often quietly behind the scenes, are the foundation of any successful organization.
+I strongly believe people should never be valued solely based on their title, education level, or position within an organization.
+Every individual contributes to the success of a company, from executive leadership to the people working behind the scenes to keep operations moving forward.
+Throughout my career, I have always tried to treat everyone with the same level of kindness, professionalism, and respect because I understand what it feels like to want to be seen, valued, and heard.
+Often, the people doing the day-to-day work quietly behind the scenes are the foundation of a successful organization.

 Join Influential Women and start making an impact.
 Register now.